hnavilur/webex-contact-center-flows/hello-world-template/README.md

 - After the welcome message, the call is directed to the disconnect activity.
 - This activity disconnects the call, ending the interaction after the message has been played.

-### Pre-requisites

-- Create Entry Point, Queue, Teams and Entry Point Mapping from the Webex Contact Center Management Portal.
-Refer to the Webex Contact Center Setup and Administration Guide.
-- This flow uses Cisco TTS(Text-to-speech).
-Upload required static audio files if using your own audio for the prompts.

 ## Additional Details